noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 - for identities stored outside AWS.
 - a system of trust between two parties for the purpose of authenticating users and conveying information needed to authorize their access to resources
 - identity provider: (IdP) is responsible for user authentication
+  - the metadata passed from IdP to AWS can be used in ABAC
 - service provider: such as a service or an application, controls access to resources
 - logical workflow
   - a trust relationship is configured between an IdP and a service provider